mxrgz4/OO-Project/FinalProject.md

 ## Unique Features

 ### Swift
 Though it is an alternative to Objective-C, Swift shares some similar syntax.
 Swift does not utilize pointers, as this would typically lead to many errors if handled incorrectly.
 The core data framework was introduced in Swift 3, as a quicker way to manage data by utilizing NSManaged Objects.
-Swift's editing board is primarily designed for creating iOS application and offers a unique mapping view to easily visualize a project.
+Swift works well when used with XCode, also Apple's program, an editing board that is primarily designed for creating iOS applications and offers a unique mapping view to easily visualize a project.
 It allows buttons, labels, text fields, and more to be linked directly into code through IB Outlets and IB Actions.
 ```swift
  @IBOutlet weak var taskTextField: UITextField!
  //example of an IBOutlet connected to a text field